 organization is created for the user with the

 This shows the user recommended actions, assignments for the day and a preview of outstanding balances, past due invoices, upcoming jobs and time entries for the day.
-This page is only accessible by users with level 3 & above.
+This page is only accessible by users with level 3 user access & above.

 This is where users can see reports (of which there are 8) and approve timesheet entries up to a select date.